MINI hatchback review - Engines, performance and drive

 Of all the engines it’s the three-cylinder petrol Cooper that shines brightest, because it’s quick and very eager to be revved – but not so powerful that it races to unnecessary or unmanageable speeds.
 It really suits the character of the car, and it sounds great.

-The longer five-door model feels no different to the three-door MINI from the front seat, with extra space between front and rear wheels having little discernible effect on handling – this is a car that cocoons the driver, in the positive sense.
+The longer five-door petrol model feels no different to the three-door MINI from the front seat, with extra space between front and rear wheels having little discernible effect on handling – this is a car that cocoons the driver, in the positive sense.

 With the 101bhp 1.5-litre MINI One no longer available, there are three petrol engines to choose from: the Cooper gets a 134bhp version of the same engine.
 The Cooper S has a 2.0-litre four-cylinder engine with 189bhp, and the JCW model, also a 2.0-litre, is boosted further to 228bhp.

 The MINI One uses the Cooper's 1.5-litre three-cylinder engine, albeit detuned to 101bhp.
 It’s not very quick (in fact it's slightly slower off the mark than the old 1.2) with a 10.3-second 0-62mph sprint time (10.6 in the five-door).

 The 1.5-litre petrol in the Cooper really does shine, though.
 With 134bhp and 220Nm of torque from just 1,480rpm it’s quite strong from low revs, but the real magic is at the top end of the rev range.
 It sounds raspy and pulls strongly, with 0-62mph coming in 8.0s, or 8.3s in the five-door owing to its extra bulk.

 The Cooper S engine perhaps loses some charm on account of being a four-cylinder, but it’s very quick, with a 6.8/6.9-second sprint to 62mph (three-door/five-door) and a more fiery tone from the twin central exhaust pipes.
 And then the JCW engine, a highly tuned version of the Cooper S unit, is positively rip-roaring, racing up the rev range, popping and cracking all the way.